learn-co-curriculum/uci-mod-3-object-has-many-through-readme/README.md

 ## Building on the relationship

 If you take a look at our `customer` right now, they aren't capable of doing much.
 Let's change that and give them the ability to create a `meal`.
-To do this, they'll need to take in an instance of a `waiter` and supply the `total` and `tip`, which we'll have default to 0 here as well.
+To do this, they'll need to take in an instance of a `waiter` and supply the `total` and `tip`, which we'll have defaulted to 0 here as well.

 ```ruby
   def new_meal(waiter, total, tip=0)